-The best tool which casts a light on the mechanisms of the mind, Ego is our Personality and Instincts.
+The best tool that casts a light on the mechanisms of the mind, Ego is our Personality and Instincts.
 Find out how you can use it to create positive change.

-The Enneagram of Personality is a system of cognitive science.
+The Enneagram is a system of cognitive science.
 It’s a blend of both science and spiritual tradition.
-So, it draws on a number of sources for its psychometric knowledge.
+So, it draws on several sources for its psychometric knowledge.
 The development of this process is ongoing.
-Testing with scientific methodology verifies the underlying theory and outcomes of this system.
-What’s more, this system is deep enough to satisfy the desired detail for clinicians.
+Testing with scientific method verifies the underlying theory and outcomes of this system.
+What’s more, this system is deep enough to satisfy the desired details for clinicians.
 Yet, it uses language, almost everyone can use it.
-This makes it a practical tool for self-discovery.
+This makes it a practical tool for self-discovery and inner wisdom.

 The strength of this system is its accuracy depth of insight.
 It shines a light on the mechanisms of Ego, personality, and instinct.
-It helps us see how the mind works and that personality and instinct are the default settings of Ego.
+It helps us understand how the mind works.
 Thus, providing us the power to change thought patterns and values.
 Furthermore, it shows us that our Ego is not our enemy.
 It’s a necessary tool that connects our consciousness to our bodies.

 To summarize, the Enneagram of Personality Profile is a systematic approach that helps us see how our mind works.
 It illuminates how the Ego operates through our personality and instincts.
+It can illuminate the symbols and typlogies which influences our thinking and values.
 All in all, a powerful tool to learn about the mind.
-If you are curious about how your mind works then this is the tool you need.
+If you are curious about how your mind works, then this is the tool you need.

 Other Basic Definitions